 Differential Equations Modeling

-SIMIODE is excited to announce a new program for high school and undergraduate students: Student Competition Using Differential Equation Modeling—SCUDEM.
-This competition is for three member teams of students at the undergraduate or lower level.
-SCUDEM takes place over a week-long period that begins on a Monday at each team’s individual home campus and culminates on Competition Saturday at the end of the next week at a nearby regional host site in the United States and beyond.
+SIMIODE is excited to offer a program for high school and undergraduate students: Student Competition Using Differential Equation Modeling—SCUDEM.
+This competition is for three member teams of students.
+SCUDEM takes place over a week-long period that begins on a Friday at each team’s individual home campus and culminates on Competition Saturday at the end of the next week at a nearby regional host site in the United States and beyond.

-Teams will work at their home institution for a week developing approaches and solutions to a modeling scenario and preparing an Executive Summary and 10 minute Presentation.
-Scenarios are designed so that every team may experience success in modeling, enhance their model building skills, and increase their confidence in modeling with differential equations.
+Teams work at their home institution for a week developing approaches and solutions to a modeling problem and preparing an Executive Summary and 10 minute Presentation.
+The problems are designed so that every team may experience success in modeling, enhance their model building skills, and increase their confidence in modeling with differential equations.
 Problems are drawn from the physical, social, and life sciences.

-At noon, teams will turn in the final version of their Executive Summary which will be judged by coaches present.
-In the afternoon, each team will present their 10 minute Presentation, scored by an audience of coaches, faculty, and participating students.
+After lunch faculty discuss issues in teaching modeling while student engage in a fun MathBowl.
+Finally, each team presents their 10 minute Presentation, judged by an audience of coaches, faculty, and participating students.
 The competition culminates with an awards ceremony rounding out the day by 4:30 PM to allow time to travel home.

 There is a $200 registration fee for each team participation and faculty development workshop for faculty coach.
 All teams must have a faculty coach.
-Additional students and also faculty, who are not coaching a team, may join workshop and judging activities at no cost.
+Additional students and also faculty, who are not engaged as a team, may join workshop and judging activities at no cost.
 All can join SIMIODE and gain from its benefits FREE.

-We hosted an inaugural SCUDEM, located at Mount Saint Mary College, Newburgh NY USA, on 14 October 2017 for schools within a two hour drive of Newburgh NY.
+We hosted SCUDEM I 2017, at Mount Saint Mary College, Newburgh NY USA, on 14 October 2017 for schools within a two hour drive of Newburgh NY.
 For registered team members and coaches, problems were posted on Monday, 9 October 2017, followed by team work at home institution, with Competition Saturday on 14 October 2017.
 Complete details about SCUDEM I 2017, including problems used, team submissions, MathBowl, a dynamite video, and more are available here.

 SIMIODE, a 501(c)3 nonprofit organization based in Cornwall, New York in the United States, was founded by DR Brian Winkel, Emeritus Professor of Mathematics, United States Military Academy, West Point NY USA in Spring 2013.